richardli/gatesweb/docs/country_selection/Ethiopia/RH_DELA_C_SKP.md

 ---
 # Skill Birth Attendance

-This Indicator represents the percentage of live births (or stillbirths) in the two years preceding the survey assisted by a skilled provider.
-Skilled provider includes doctor, nurse, midwife and auxiliary nurse or midwife.
+This Indicator represents the percentage of live births  in the two years preceding the survey assisted by a skilled provider.
+Skilled provider usually includes doctor, nurse, midwife and auxiliary nurse or midwife, unless specified otherwise for a specific survey.

 ## Prevalance map